buildbot/buildbot/master/docs/developer/metrics.rst

 :func:`timeMethod(name)`
     A function decorator that measures how long a function takes to execute.
-    Note that many functions in buildbot return deferreds, so may return before all the work they set up has completed.
+    Note that many functions in Buildbot return deferreds, so may return before all the work they set up has completed.
     Using an explicit :class:`Timer` is better in this case.

     ::